Spycsh/runspec/README.md

 ## To do

 - [x] change packages dependencies to adapt to Java 11
+- [x] add api for top five spots
+- [x] add api to return the pois which the users passed by
 - [ ] user account management
 - [ ] android get data from backend
 - [ ] android UI